gudiseyh/gudiseyh.github.io/README.md

 ### Basic Javascript code

-I have used JQuery CDN in the HTML page to access the elements and performed the API calls for retrieving data from the server.
-This allows for dynamic updating of content without having to reload the entire page.
+I've integrated the JQuery CDN into my HTML page to access elements and execute API calls for fetching data from the server.
+This enables dynamic content updates without the necessity of reloading the entire page.

 Below is the JQuery CDN used in the project
 ```JS